 We have been told that some exclusively breastfed babies must be withdrawing from medications because of how irritable they are, but really, they are crying from hunger and are starving.

 Our lactation consultants only work on day shift and will only see a baby after 24 hours.
 If a mom has flat nipples and we can’t get the baby to latch, they are left to attempt to breastfeed for 24 hours before they get help, because we are not allowed to give them nipple shields.

 I’m at times also very worried about the mental health of some of my mothers.
-We are supposed to send these exhausted, anxious new mothers home following strict crazy feeding plans (triple feedings with SNS, finger feeding etc) when these poor parents have not even learned how to provide basic baby care independently.
+We are supposed to send these exhausted, anxious new mothers home following strict crazy feeding plans (triple feedings with SNS, finger feeding, etc) when these poor parents have not even learned how to provide basic baby care independently.
 Our nursery is only for sick babies.
 If parents need a break, the staff can offer to bring the babies to the nurse’s station.
-Before doing so, staff is supposed to ‘offer support to encourage rooming in’.
+Before doing so, the staff is supposed to ‘offer support to encourage rooming-in’.

 “We discharge babies home knowing they are at risk for complications all the time.”